Belus (Assyrian)

 Belus or Belos in classical Greek or classical Latin texts (and later material based on them) in an Assyrian context refers to one or another purportedly ancient and historically mythical Assyrian king, such king in part at least a euhemerization of the Babylonian god Bel Marduk.
+It is likely that this Assyrian Belus should mostly not be distinguished from the euhemerized Babylonian Belus, but some chronographers make a distinction between them.

+Genealogy

+Father of Ninus

 Belus most commonly appears as the father of Ninus, who otherwise mostly appears as the first known Assyrian king.
 Ctesias provides no information about Ninus' parentage.
 But already in Herodotus there is a Ninus son of Belus among the ancestors of the Heraclid dynasty of Lydia, though here Belus is strangely and uniquely made a grandson of Heracles.
-See Omphale for discussion.
+See Omphale#Sons of Heracles in Lydia for discussion.